datacamp-content-public/courses-handling-missing-data-using-imputations-in-r/slides/chapter_1_dfc39e5c1fefef0cc571dfaba89a05af.md

 `@script`
-Here MICE will run PMM to impute missing values once.
-To install the package use install.packages("mice") and then include it in your program using library("mice").

 to impute missing values use the method mice that uses [datasetname], m which is [number of imputations] and method which will be "pmm").
 Because this is single imputation "m=1".